Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

 In 2011, Hobbs’ Angel Of Death returned to the Australian touring circuit with a supporting slot on Forbidden’s tour there.
 The band also played a small number of live shows of their own, before embarking on several European tours throughout 2012 and 2013.

-Hobbs’ Angel Of Death are alive, well and regularly active at this time, playing shows, festivals and tours.
-The current line up of the legendary act includes its resilient leader Peter Hobbs with Simon Wizen (lead guitar), Alessio ‘Cane’ Medici (bass) and Iago Bruchi (drums).
+Hobbs’ Angel Of Death is alive, well, and regularly active at this time, playing shows, festivals and tours.
+The current lineup of the legendary act includes its resilient leader Peter Hobbs with Simon Wizen (lead guitar), Alessio ‘Cane’ Medici (bass), and Iago Bruchi (drums).